Mohamed-Moslemani/cancer-multiclass-classification/README.md

 5. **Run the Classification Notebook**

-   Launch Jupyter Notebook to explore and execute the model:
+   Use Jupyter Notebook to explore and execute the model on image data:

    ```bash
    jupyter notebook MRI_MODEL_IN_PROCESS_IncRes.ipynb